Every startup evolves – often unexpectedly. How do you manage this effectively?

 P.s.
 In design we are taught to never fall in love with our first idea.
 We have to push until we reach an essence.
 In radical innovation it is the same.
 Only by winning the lottery will you get the idea right the first time.
 Think of Edison and the commercial light bulb – 3000 versions.
 Dyson and the bagless vacuum – 1000 prototypes.
 Similarly we must create versions of our business – what is it for your launching customer, for early adopters tomorrow, for the early majority in a year from now?

 The real power of this tool is how it scales.
 Big companies like Alphabet can build roadmaps from these envisioned future for how their businesses have synergy with each other and help each other grow.
 Imagine, you can plot out complimentary services, or key transitions in technology and consumer beliefs so that you build agility and creativity in a given domain.
-For e.g., radical innovations like self-driving cars and the Uber platform have an inherent synergy when you happen to have deep domain knowledge in both (or happen to own both as does Alphabet).
+For e.g., radical innovations like self-driving cars and the Uber platform have an inherent synergy when you happen to have deep domain knowledge in both.
 I think a great job would be envisioning futures based on the portfolio of a company like Google Ventures / GV, and helping them make decisions on which new companies to bring into the fold to maximize business potential.